hantsy/spring-kotlin-coroutines-sample/README.md

 Kotlin coroutines provides an alternative approach to  write asynchronous applications with Spring Reactive stack, but in an imperative code style.

-In this post, I will rewrite [my reactive sample](https://github.com/hantsy/spring-reactive-sample) in Kotlin Coroutines.
+In this post, I will rewrite [my reactive sample](https://github.com/hantsy/spring-reactive-sample) using Kotlin Coroutines with Spring.

 Generate a Spring Boot project using [Spring initializr](https://start.spring.io).